DavidMertz/DavidMertz.github.io/publish/Michael-Foord.md

 metaclasses in a sentence.
 His admirable offering was "The class of an object is object."

-This is indeed true, and once you unpack it indeed explains metaclasses.
+This is indeed true, and once you unpack it, it indeed explains metaclasses.
 I think the unpacking takes rather more sentences.
 And also that my condensation of Historical Marxism as "History is the history of class struggle" had the same quality.